Category Archives: leaky gut

 One of the most popular ways of reversing dairy allergies is by following a diet called the GAPS diet.
 “GAPS” stands for “Gut and Psychology Syndrome or “Gut and Physiology Syndrome.”
 Click the link the view copies of the book that describes the protocol to be followed.

-If you have digestive issues, constant congestion or cough, or other symptoms you have been unable to remedy, you may have a food allergy or sensitivty.
+If you have digestive issues, constant congestion or cough, chronic fatigue, eczema or other symptoms you have been unable to remedy, you may have a food allergy or sensitivity.
 I have helped many people with food allergies and would love to help.
 Please contact me via email or by calling 317.489.0909 to schedule a consultation.

 Have you dealt with lactose intolerance or dairy allergy?
 How did you figure it out?
 What tips can you share about coping on a daily basis?